juliesymons/juliesymons/GettingStarted.md

 This shows in the visual debugger as `ColorField( 720 480 )( 3 )`.

 The `ColorField` is a special case of the `VectorField`.
 The VectorField version has an `elementType` of `Float32`.
 Color fields are arithmetically incompatible with all other field types since their element type (color pixel) is non-numeric.
-If you want to perform operators on color fields you must first explicitly cast them as vector fields by using colorField.toVectorField.
+If you want to perform operators on color fields you must first explicitly cast them as vector fields by using `colorField.toVectorField` or `vectorField`.

-The **cct-tutorial** directory `libcog/fields` contains some examples using different types of fields. `CombiningFields` shows the various legal combinations of different fields.
+The **cct-tutorial** directory `libcog/fields` contains some examples using different types of fields.
+For example, `CombiningFields` shows the various legal combinations of different fields.

+The tutorial examples in `libcog/tensors` demonstrate the creation and use of the Vector and Matrix types, including generating random data for a vector and taking the dot product of two vectors.

 ### Sensors